-John Marcum enters his second season as an assistant women's basketball coach at East Carolina University.
+John Marcum enters his second season as associate head coach at East Carolina University.
+He was elevated from his assistant coach title in September 2014.

 Following his hire in July 2013, it did not take long for the 17-year coaching veteran to make an immediate impact on ECU Women's Basketball.
 Most recently, Marcum was instrumental in signing perhaps the most talented recruiting class in program history in 2014, which includes a pair of top-10 ranked junior college players, as well as transfers from SEC, ACC and Pac-12 member institutions.